 The other night Tom began preparing dinner by making his favorite Quinoa Black Bean Salad.
 I usually like to serve it along side some steamed winter squash for a light meal.
 However, it was quite chilly out and I was craving something a little denser, with more salt, spice, and fat!
 I had a picture in my mind of what I wanted.
 I always try to keep ingredients stocked in my pantry so I can create a recipe on a whim, and luckily I had everything I needed for my new, inspired recipe!

 Since Tom had everything prepped for the quinoa salad I asked him to peel the squash.
-While he was busy with that and the kids were all happily playing I began with the rest of the stew.
-I started cutting an onion.
-And then heated my large, heavy-bottomed (11-inch) stainless steel skillet over medium heat.
+While he was busy with that, and the kids were all happily playing, I began with the rest of the stew.
+I started cutting an onion, and then heated my large, heavy-bottomed (11-inch) stainless steel skillet over medium heat.
 I tossed in some whole cumin seeds and toasted them for about 60 seconds.
-Then added the oil and onion, more spices, some chopped jalapeno pepper, the chopped squash, a can of fire roasted tomatoes, and some sea salt and water.
+Then added the oil and onion, more spices, some chopped jalapeño pepper, the chopped squash, a can of fire roasted tomatoes, and some sea salt and water.
 After it had simmered for a while the whole house smelled like a Mexican restaurant.